My City Was Gone

 How do you reconcile loss without ownership?
 How can I claim a thing that was never really “mine”?

 Oh, the city is still there, but the place, as an actor, I’ve called “home” for more than forty years is not.
 I’m an outsider looking in.
-Certainly the critics, directors, writers and handful of actors with mutual respect for each other who had my back, who knew and appreciated my work and worth, are gone.
+Certainly the critics, directors, writers and handful of actors with mutual respect for each other who had my back back in the day, who knew and appreciated my work and worth, are gone.
 They seem gone anyway.
 How do I know?
 I can’t get a job.
 Well, not in this city.
 There’s a twisted irony; it would take a book to explain and it almost makes me laugh.
 But, long into my seventh decade, it’s much more likely to make me cry.

 If I hear from the twisting twisted “grapevine” that someone, particularly a woman, is “difficult”, I’m intrigued.
 “Difficult” women are likely interesting, talented, and have rare qualities: authenticity, passion, honesty.
 Things I revere.